weastur/pyexporter/README.md

 ## Credits

-Despite the license doesn't require to provide credits, I maintain the list of authors in the [CREDITS](https://github.com/weastur/cookiecutter-pyexporter/blob/main/CREDITS.md) file in the alphabetical order.
+Although the license doesn’t require credits, I maintain a list of authors in the [CREDITS](https://github.com/weastur/cookiecutter-pyexporter/blob/main/CREDITS.md) file in the alphabetical order.

 ## License